teslavsedison/SchoolBell/README.md

-# SchoolBell will be bell ringing application by the pc.
+# SchoolBell is the bell ringing application for pc.
 This is a experimental project.